MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 ms.reviewer: angieandrews
 ---

-# Business Approvals Kit setup
+# Business Approvals Kit manual setup

-This Approvals Kit and guidance is targeted towards the person or department responsible for setting up approval system in their organization.
-The goal of this guidance is to help you walking you through the prerequisites, setup instructions, and individual components of the Approvals Kit.
+The Approvals Kit and guidance is targeted towards the person or department responsible for setting up approval system in your organization.
+Key sections walk you through the prerequisites, setup instructions, and individual components of the Approvals Kit.

 ## Overview